Can Applying Toothpaste to the Skin Treat Acne?

 Expand to read details of study

 Also, chlorhexidine is proven to kill bacteria.
-This is important in the case of P. acnes, which is associated with inflammatory acne.
-However, it is key to note that the researchers used a chlorhexidine ointment, not toothpaste, so we cannot be certain of the effects of chlorhexidine-containing toothpaste on acne.
+However, it is important to note that the researchers used a chlorhexidine ointment, not toothpaste, so we cannot be certain of the effects of chlorhexidine-containing toothpaste on acne.

 The verdict: Possibly good for acne